-A different view was stated by Truesdell & Noll (1):

-"Matter is commonly found in the form of materials.
+A different view was also stated by Truesdell & Noll (1): "Matter is commonly found in the form of materials.
 Analytical mechanics turned its back upon this fact, creating the centrally useful but abstract concepts of the mass point and the rigid body, in which matter manifests itself only through its inertia, independent of its constitution; 'modern' physics likewise turns its back, since it concerns solely the small particles of matter, declining to face the problem of how a specimen made up of small particles of matter will behave in the typical circumstances in which we meet it.
-Materials, however, continue to furnish the masses of matter we see and use from day to day: air, water, earth, flesh, wood, stone, steel, concrete, glass, rubber ... "
+Materials, however, continue to furnish the masses of matter we see and use from day to day: air, water, earth, flesh, wood, stone, steel, concrete, glass, rubber..."

 As discussed below, "analytical mechanics" fails to connect to actual life.
 Animal bodies are neither mass points nor rigid.
 Animal bodies are always dissipating energy and never come to equilibrium, even in sleep.
+Animal bodies act on their own in ways that are not controlled by reason.
 Analytical mechanics, e.g., statistical mechanics, turns its back on such facts.

-Thermodynamics is the branch of physics that deals with changes in material bodies in general.
-Specific topics in materials science deal with classes of materials, e.g., chemical reagents, metals, semiconductors.
-Truesdell (Rational Thermodynamics, 1) contrasts thermodynamics with "mathematical theories of mechanics" that have progressively become "more precise, briefer, easier to learn, and more widely applicable."
+Thermodynamics is a branch of physics that deals with changes in material bodies in general.
+Truesdell (Rational Thermodynamics, Lecture 1) contrasts models of thermodynamics with "mathematical theories of mechanics" that have progressively become "more precise, briefer, easier to learn, and more widely applicable."
 "Thermodynamics has had a different history.
 It began out of steam tables, venous bleeding, and speculations about the universe, and has always had a hard time striking a mean between these extremes.
 While its claims are grandiose, its applications are usually trivial.
 The classical illustrations all concern systems which from the standpoint of mechanics are so special as to be degenerate, yet thermodynamicists are prone to claim that their science somehow implies mechanics as a corollary."
 (Id.)

 Truesdell seeks to "show you that classical thermodynamics can be stated precisely and learned, just as classical mechanics is stated precisely and learned."
 (Id., 4.)
+His method is to limit the class of bodies to which principles are applied, through requirements that bodies have certain "constitutive relations."
+The body with constitutive relations most suitable to classical thermodynamics is the Ideal Gas, discussed below.
+As propounded by Truesdell, rigor and precision can be achieved, but at the cost of loss of "universality."